lcalisto/workshop-spatial-graphql/README.md

 ----------
 ## 6 - Extending the schema

-One of the most important capabilities of PostGraphile if the ability to extend GraphQL schema using functions.
+One of the most important capabilities of PostGraphile is the ability to extend GraphQL schema using functions.
 This gives us the ability to use the power of PostgreSQL & PostGIS to generate any processing algorithms.
 ### 6.1 - Computed columns

 From the [docs](https://www.graphile.org/postgraphile/): *"Computed columns" add what appears to be an extra column (field) to the GraphQL table type, but, unlike an actual column, the value for this field is the result of calling a function defined in the PostgreSQL schema.
 This function will automatically be exposed to the resultant GraphQL schema as a field on the type; it can accept arguments that influence its result, and may return either a scalar, record, list or a set.* computed-columns/)